Appeal & Reconsideration Processes

 The BFCC-QIO notifies the facility and Preferred Care of an appeal and:

-- When no Preferred Care facility onsite staff is available, the facility completes the DNOD and delivers it to the MA member or their representative as soon as possiblebut no later than 12 p.m. local time the day after the BFCC-QIO notification of the appeal is received.
+- When no Preferred Care facility onsite staff is available, the facility completes the DNOD and delivers it to the MA member or their representative as soon as possible but no later than 12 p.m.
+ET the day after the BFCC-QIO notification of the appeal is received.
 The facility faxes a copy of the DNOD to the BFCC-QIO and Preferred Care.

 Clinical Appeals: Standard and Expedited